Melissa Benn

 Melissa Ann Benn (born 1957) is a British journalist and writer.
-She is known for her support of comprehensive education and criticism of many aspects of government policy on education.
-Benn setup the Local Schools Network in 2010, a pro-state schools pressure group.
-She has written two books on the subject; School Wars, a study of the UK's post-war comprehensive education system, and The Truth About Our Schools.
+She is known for her writing on a wide range of subjects, including contemporary women’s lives and feminism, and for her campaigning in support of comprehensive education.
+Benn set up the Local Schools Network in 2010, a pro-state schools pressure group, was Chair of Comprehensive Future from 2014-2018 and is a founder member of the Private Education Policy Forum.

+She has published four books on education: A tribute to Caroline Benn: Education and Democracy; School Wars, a study of the UK's post-war comprehensive education system, The Truth About Our Schools, and Life Lessons: The Case for a National Education Service.